All applicants and members are required under CRPO’s By-laws to have and maintain professional liability insurance.

 - a deductible of no more than $4,000 per occurrence;

 - run-off coverage (sometimes called enduring or tail coverage) for a minimum of two years;

 - the insurer is licensed with the Financial Services Commission of Ontario or the Office of the Superintendent of Financial Institutions Canada; and

-If a PLI policy does not explicitly refer to coverage for therapy and counselling for persons eligible for funding under subsection 85.7(4) of the Health Professions Procedural Code, i.e. every person eligible for therapy/counselling due to sexual abuse by the member, the applicant or member is well-advised to obtain assurance from their employer that a covered claim would include such funding.
+If a PLI policy does not explicitly refer to coverage for therapy and counselling for persons eligible for funding under subsection 85.7(4) of the Health Professions Procedural Code, i.e. every person eligible for therapy/counselling due to sexual abuse by the registrant, the applicant or registrant is well-advised to obtain assurance from their employer that a covered claim would include such funding.
 In the absence of such an assurance, applicants and members should obtain their own individual PLI coverage that meets the requirements set out in CRPO’s By-laws.